 • Original balcony, piano pit, and stage

-• Historic catwalks, curtain pulleys, and early horn speaker system
+• Historic catwalk, curtain pulleys, and early horn speaker

 Empty, abandoned auditorium with broken equipment and debris scattered on the floor.